 NB: The donor has discretion to also commission applications.

-The next closing date is Monday 4th September 2017 but due to a limited budget the fund may close earlier when sufficient applications are received.
+The closing date is Friday 26 July 2019 but the fund may close earlier if sufficient applications are received.

 Download full criteria here